 Each of the keywords must be unique.
 Enum constants are implicitly static and final and cannot be changed once created.
 The basic enum type in Java does not contain any public fields or any methods that change state, so the basic enum is immutable and cannot be changed.

-The enum type in Java implicitly extends java.lang.Enum.enumn enum declaration is implicitly final, except if it contains at least one enum constant that has a class body.
+Enum declarations define a class called enum type which implicitly extend java.lang.Enum.
+Java enum types thus have fields and methods.
 A more extensive example from the Java Joda.org date and time classes provides an illustration of the associated methods for an enum:

 public enum Month implements TemporalAccessor, TemporalAdjuster {